Electro-Voice RE20: Development: Variable-D

 In 1953, Electro-Voice (EV) developed the Variable-D technology to reshape the microphone pickup area into a cardioid directional pattern, using only one transducer element.
 A major improvement was the elimination of problems with the proximity effect, achieved by directing sound waves to the rear of the transducer element through multiple ports in the housing.
 The polished aluminum model 664 microphone was the first Variable-D product, followed by the cheaper, lower quality 665, and the high quality olive drab–painted 666, the latter becoming popular with television studios and broadcasters.
 The 666 was relatively heavy, with a prominent ridge in the housing containing the ports and ducting, so in the 1960s EV replaced it with the RE15, a lightweight, slender microphone with a row of ports in the handle representing EV's new "Continuously Variable-D" design.
 The RE15 was widely adopted for television studios, for example on The Lawrence Welk Show.

 EV wanted to create a dynamic microphone that could compete with the high fidelity of condenser microphones, and they assigned the task to engineer Tom Lininger.
 In 1968, Lininger produced the RE20, incorporating the Variable-D concept.
 The RE20 was big, more than twice as heavy as the 666, but the fidelity was excellent.
 The microphone came with a switch to tailor the mid-bass response, attenuating frequencies below 400 Hz with a mild high-pass filter.
 Like all premium microphones made by EV, it used EV's 1930s humbucker method of reducing electromagnetic interference by wiring a humbucking coil out of polarity with the microphone element coil.
 The microphone's element was positioned relatively far from the grille to keep announcers from getting too loud.
 An internal polyurethane pop filter helped reduce breathy plosives.

 In 1986, EV began releasing microphones with rare earth neodymium magnets in the transducer assembly.
 The RE20 concept was given this new configuration, resulting in the RE27N/D model.
-The RE27N/D also came with extra tone-shaping filters: a steep high-pass filter attenuating the bass frequencies below 200 Hz, a mild high-pass filter below 1,000 Hz, and a high-frequency boost for "presence".
+The RE27N/D also came with extra tone-shaping filters: a 200 Hz sharp low-cut filter, 1,000 Hz gentle bass rolloff, and treble roll off.
 The PL Series was introduced by EV in 1990 to attract the recording studio market, including a dark blue-gray version of the RE20 with the designation PL20; this model is discontinued.
 In 2011, the black RE320 model was rolled out to address the popular usage on bass drum (kick drum), complete with a switch to tailor the frequency response.
 A black RE20 model was revealed in 2020.